 RETIREMENT PLANNING BENEFITS

-- The Newcleus team will work with you to develop customized plans and strategies that provide comprehensive long‑term incentives and benefits that attract and retain the banking industry’s top talent.
+- The Newcleus team will work with you to develop customized plans and strategies that provide comprehensive long‑term incentives and benefits that attract and retain top talent.

 - Our passion is developing sound executive compensation plans based on organizational philosophies and good governance while meeting financial goals and objectives.

 - Our more collaborative, client-centric process allows Newcleus to be more adaptive to support your organization as it faces the challenges of today and tomorrow.

 Amounts accrued by the employer on your behalf will not be taxed for federal income tax purposes until you begin receiving payments.
 Usually, this occurs upon your retirement, but could also occur if there is a separation from service or some other triggering distribution event.

 The death benefit payable to your beneficiary is taxable as ordinary income for federal income tax purposes.
 Your tax advisor can provide you with more information on this topic.

 No, loans are strictly prohibited by IRS rules.